 Message from the Dean

-In the Division of Social and Behavioral Sciences (SBS), our mission is to examine patterns of social, psychological, cultural, political, and economic structures with the overall goal of discovering pathways for political cooperation, social mobility, greater equality, and enhancing our individual and collective well-being.
-Thus, SBS programs engage with a wide range of topics that concern us as social beings.
-By studying the behavior of individuals, groups and institutions, we attempt to predict, prevent, and manage the many problems that arise in society.
-Students enrolled in SBS courses and majors will acquire a base of social literacy and the capacity for critical thinking about social and behavioral issues.
-The more we can observe, the more we can understand, the more constructive action we can all take to improve the lives of everyone around us.
-Here is a thumbnail sketch of the wide range of approaches in SBS:
+In the Division of Social and Behavioral Sciences (SBS), our mission is to examine social, psychological, cultural, political, and economic patterns, processes, and structures with the overall goals of discovering pathways for political cooperation, social mobility, greater equality, and enhancement of individual and collective well-being.
+By studying the behavior of individuals, groups, and institutions, we attempt to predict, prevent, manage, and solve the many problems that arise in society.
+Students enrolled in SBS courses and majors will acquire skill sets and capacities for critical thinking and analysis of a wide range of social and behavioral issues.

 Division Dean